SNDL Inc. (SNDL) Shares Soar Above 1-Year High

 Canaccord Genuity gave a rating of “Sell” to SNDL, setting the target price at $0.65 in the report published on March 19th of the previous year.

-Volatility was left at 5.25%, however, over the last 30 days, the volatility rate increased by 7.45%, as shares sank -6.37% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading -29.67% lower at present.
+Volatility was left at 5.80%, however, over the last 30 days, the volatility rate increased by 6.58%, as shares surge +8.78% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading -19.10% lower at present.

-During the last 5 trading sessions, SNDL remain unchanged, which changed the moving average for the period of 200-days by -53.45% in comparison to the 20-day moving average, which settled at $1.5045.
-In addition, SNDL Inc. saw -29.67% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, SNDL rose by +9.52%, which changed the moving average for the period of 200-days by -50.32% in comparison to the 20-day moving average, which settled at $1.5020.
+In addition, SNDL Inc. saw -22.97% in overturn over a single year, with a tendency to cut further losses.

 Stock Fundamentals for SNDL